yanxurui/nq/readme.md

 ## Introduction
-NQ(nginx as a queue) is a message queue built using NGINX(lua) and MYSQL.
+NQ(nginx as a queue) is a message queue based on ngx-lua and MYSQL.
 It provides REST API.
 Messages are pulled by HTTP long polling.
 As most message brokers do, NQ can work as a FIFO queue or PUB/SUB pattern.
 NQ is not only a message broker, it persists messages in mysql as well as receiver's processing time and result.